Home » Where Do Rats Go To Die After Eating Poison?

 How Does Rat Poison Work?

-There are several different rodenticides.
-Most work by baiting rats into eating them, thus causing the rodents to die slowly over the coming days.
+Several different rodenticides are available.
+Most work by baiting rats into eating them, causing the rodents to die slowly over the coming days.

 Manufacturers craft palatable rodenticides since rats are ravenous eaters and can’t vomit unpalatable or toxic food.
 This fools rats into sampling new (poisoned) foods.

-According to PLOS One’s study on rodenticide exposure and toxicosis in bald eagles, researchers found rates of over 80% exposure from a sample size of 303 eagles.
+According to PLOS One’s study on rodenticide exposure and toxicosis in bald eagles, researchers found over 80% exposure rates from a sample size of 303 eagles.

 The report also revealed that anticoagulant rodenticide toxicosis was the cause of death in 4% of the eagles examined.
 This shows just how dangerous these poisons are to non-rodents.